 Contact your host if you are unsure whether your site uses HTTP/2 or HTTP/3.

-Besides, WP Rocket recommends using the removed used CSS option for best performance instead of Load CSS Asynchronously.
+Besides, WP Rocket recommends using the Removed Used CSS option for best performance instead of loading CSS Asynchronously.

 In the JavaScript setting section, if you enable the JS delay execution (which has a better impact on performance), combining JS files is automatically disabled to avoid compatibility issues and possibly breaking your site appearance.